nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/open_science_ethos_module.md

 * Lesson 2: Basic Open Science Principles
 * Lesson 3: Open Science Communities
 * Lesson 4: Benefits and Challenges of Open Science
-* Lesson 5: Open Science Success Stories
+* Lesson 5: Community Stories, Resources and Policy

 ## Suggested Resources
 *Interested in exploring 'Ethos of Open Science' while we develop the module?
 Here are some resources to get you started:*